kwebio/kweb-docs/faq.rst

 What's the difference between Kweb and Vaadin?
 ----------------------------------------------

 Kweb is *far* more lightweight than Vaadin.
-At the time of writing, `kwebio/core <https://github.com/kwebio/core>`_ is about 4,351 lines of code, while
-`vaadin/framework <https://github.com/vaadin/framework>`_ is currently 502,398 lines of code, almost a 100:1 ratio.
+At the time of writing, `kwebio/core <https://github.com/kwebio/core>`_ is about 4,351 lines of code, while `vaadin/framework <https://github.com/vaadin/framework>`_ is currently 502,398 lines of code, almost a 100:1 ratio!

 Vaadin doesn't have anything like Kweb's `immediate events <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_, which address the primary shortcoming of "server driven" web frameworks which was the lag from unnecessary server